hsoiland/golangAPI-example/README.md

 `export PATH=$PATH:/usr/local/go/bin`

 ### Installting mySQL
-For my root password for mysql I just used "root" for simplicity, you can change this in the code in cabTrips.go manually if theres discrepecies with your existing password.
+For my root password for mysql I just used "root" for simplicity, you can change this in the code in dbQueries.go manually if theres discrepecies with your existing password.
 ```
 sudo apt-get update
 sudo apt-get install mysql-server